 Another cost savings benefit of cellular concrete is that it’s highly pumpable.
-We have done single access point abandonments in excess of 3500LF.
+We have done single access point abandonments in excess of 3500LF on pipes as small as 8″.
 This significantly reduces the number of access points which are required compared to traditional flowable fill installation.
 The installation pressure of cellular concrete is also much lower than flowable fill, which helps to ensure safer jobsites.

 The lightweight mixes used for pipe abandonment generally have expansion ratios of greater than 3 times.
 This significantly reduces the number of trucks onsite.
 This reduces job site congestion and allows other trades to work uninterrupted.
 For applications adjacent to roadways, it can significantly reduce traffic control expenses.

 Cellular concrete easily abandons partially collapsed pipes.
 If water can pass through a collapsed area, cellular concrete can as well.
 Cellular concrete’s high flowability eliminates the need to drill or excavate down to intercept trapped sections pipe between collapses.
 Cellular concrete also fills all voids outside of collapsed pipes.